Anchor Shackles: The $15 Insurance Policy

 What We Tested

-Crosby is arguably the most familiar American shackle manufacturer.
-Based in Tulsa, Okla., the company has been making shackles for over six decades and has a design for every conceivable application and environment.
+Crosby, now part of Kito Crosby (and soon to be under Columbus McKinnon), is arguably the most familiar U.S. shackle manufacturer.
+Based in Tulsa, Oklahoma, the company has been making shackles for over seven decades and has a design for every conceivable application and environment.
 Crosby makes other components for lifting, but among sailors, it is best known for its shackles.
-They have an enviable reputation for quality, and their G-209A forged, alloy, quench and tempered, galvanized shackles have become the standard anchor shackle in the U.S.
+They have an enviable reputation for quality, and their G-209A shackles—forged from alloy steel, quench-and-tempered, and galvanized— have become the standard anchor shackle in the U.S.

 Campbell is a part of Apex Tools and is another significant player in the anchor-chain industry.
 The company has a range of galvanized bow shackles ideal for anchor rode.

 Van Beest is a Dutch manufacturer that has been supplying components to the lifting industry for almost a century.
-It is well known across Europe and parts of Asia for its green pin shackles, but it also supplies G8 and G10 lifting components under the Excel brand from its French factory.
+It is well known across Europe and parts of Asia for its green pin shackles, but it also supplies G8 and G10 lifting components under the Excel brand—rebranded to Green Pin in 2018—from its French factory.

-We did not have access to Van Beest shackles for testing, but it is worth noting that the makers 10-millimeter green pin bow shackle has an oversized 11-millimeter pin with a working load limit of 1,000 kilograms (2,204 pounds).
+We did not have access to Van Beest shackles for testing, but it is worth noting that the makers’ 10-mm green pin bow shackle has an oversized 11-mm pin with a working load limit of 1,000 kg (2,204 lb.).

 There are several other well-known international companies that supply the global market in lifting equipment and make shackles: Columbus MacKinnon, Gunnebo, Rud, Pewag, etc. These are reputable sources, but because of time constraints, and because these brands are not so widely marketed to boaters, we did not include them in this test.